 In sum, when a wife has power over fertility by altering her effort unobserved by a clan, the equilibrium number of children may decrease in Case 3 and widows' welfare may improve in particular cases of Case 3 and Case 5.
 In all the remaining cases, the predictions remained unchanged from those provided by the benchmark analysis.
 Importantly, in traditional agrarian societies, women are still expected to have limited power to control fertility (i.e., large q).
 In addition, recall from subsection 6.3 that women's access to family planning methods was also limited during the investigation periods (i.e., large d).
-Both these factors result in a large incentive cost expended by a clan to encourage a wife's fertility effort.
+Both these factors result in a large incentive cost expended by a clan to encourage a woman's fertility effort.
 In this case, the strategy profiles $(n^, c(n^), a, \underline{e})$ and $(n_8, 0, z, \underline{e})$ (more precisely, Case 1) tend to arise before and after the deterioration of levirate marriage induced by HIV/AIDS.
-Consequently, the equilibrium number of children would increase and widows' welfare would decline.32 Therefore, the equilibrium prediction in the benchmark model is still robust to consideration of a woman's limited power to control fertility.
+Consequently, the equilibrium number of children would increase and widows' welfare would decline.37 Therefore, the equilibrium prediction in the